andersonopt/website/content/blog/product-release-notes-4-15-20.md

   ![](/images/Drag_Projects.png)

-## New Column in Parcels Table: 'Closest Primary Asset'
+## New Column 'Closest Primary Asset'

-Easily see which sub or line is the corresponding 'closest primary asset' to a given parcel (particularly helpful on projects with multiple primary assets).
+If you search for parcels (or other assets) around multiple primary assets, you can now easily track which primary asset a sub/line/parcel is closest to in any data table.

-* In the parcels table, add in the column 'Closest Primary Asset' to see the associated primary asset that a parcel is nearest.
+* For example, if you searched for parcels around two primary substations, you can pull in the 'Closest Primary Asset' column in the parcels table to see the relationship.

 ![](/images/Closest_Primary_Asset.png)